ibm-cloud-docs/cloud-activity-tracker/how-to/configuring_retention_policy.md

 For example, to keep events that are available in a space for a year, run the following command:

 ```
-bx at option -r 365
+ibmcloud at option -r 365
 ```
 {: codeblock}